 Try this quick community mapping exercise that may help you map out potential allies.

-Once you’ve decided who you want to reach out to – get in touch with them and ask them for a face to face meeting.
-In this meeting you can establish shared values, understand each other’s aims and where you’re coming from and identify how you can work together.
+Once you’ve decided who you want to reach out to, get in touch with them and ask them for a face-to-face meeting.
+During the meeting you can establish shared values, understand each other’s aims and where you’re coming from, and identify how you can work together.

 Understanding the Climate Action Plan for councils